 From gorgeous beaches and Nassau, the capital of the Bahamas where you can explore the local hotspots and try the cuisine, the Bahamas boast a great number of private islands owned by cruise lines.
 Here, you can splash in water parks complete with giant slides, whizz down zip wires, enjoy a beach barbeque and try water sports and snorkelling in the crystal clear waters.
-For more information, check out our guide on these amazing cruise line private islands.
+For more information, check out our guide on the 10 must-visit cruise line private islands.

 With so many cruise lines heading on a Bahamas cruise, you're bound to find your perfect ship and itinerary.
 Taking you to ports of call which allow you to explore the Bahamian way of life, as well as private islands depending on the cruise line you choose, get ready for the ultimate in sun, sea and relaxation.